-We demonstrate the predicted and GT masks across AAMS and SOTA approaches on the introduced UNGT dataset in \cref{fig3}.
+We demonstrate the predicted and ground truth (GT) masks across AAMS and SOTA approaches on the introduced UNGT dataset in \cref{fig3}.
 Results indicate that the AAMS demonstrates boosted prediction accuracy compared with varying SOTA approaches.
-In the first image, the AAMS effectively prevents the merging of adjacent structural areas and ensures accurate delineation, while many approaches such as ICT output the liver and stomach areas without a clear boundary.
-For the fifth image, the AAMS predicts the most comprehensive pancreas areas while several approaches such as CCT and R-Drop present a fragmented pancreas.
-Concerning the seventh image, the AAMS outputs the most accurate stomach shape though the stomach shape deviates from common forms.
-Meantime, several approaches such as UNext and URPC predict undesirable stomach shapes.
+In the first image, the AAMS effectively prevents the merging of adjacent structural areas and ensures accurate delineation, while approaches like ICT output the liver and stomach areas without a clear boundary.
+For the fifth image, the AAMS predicts the most comprehensive pancreas areas, while approaches such as CCT and R-Drop present a fragmented pancreas.
+Concerning the seventh image, the AAMS outputs the most accurate stomach shape despite the stomach shape deviating from common forms.
+Meanwhile, models such as UNext and URPC predict undesirable stomach shapes.
 As for the eighth figure, the AAMS predicts the tube and pancreas areas more accurately, whereas approaches such as UNext yield an imprecise tube, and CMUNeXt outputs a fragmented pancreas.
 Analogously, the MedT demonstrates the most deficient prediction areas.
 A marked proportion of its prediction regions are fragmented, featuring unreasonable structure boundaries identified.
-For instance, rectangle boundaries are observed within the stomach structure in the seventh and the last images.
+For instance, rectangle boundaries are observed within the stomach structure in the seventh and last images.
 It is worth noting that most of the approaches tend to wrongly predict the light region as a tube due to their analogous characteristics.
 An intuitive example is shown in the last image, where the light-long strip region is erroneously identified as a tube by most methods.
-The vast number of wrongly predicted regions emphasizes the difficulty of segmenting the introduced UNGT dataset and the relatively superior prediction accuracy demonstrates the effectiveness of the developed AAMS.
+The vast number of wrongly predicted regions emphasizes the difficulty of segmenting the introduced UNGT dataset, and the relatively superior prediction accuracy demonstrates the effectiveness of the developed AAMS.